nginxinc/nginx-ingress-workshops/Plus/labs/LabGuide.md

 ### Overview

-Welcome to the Nginx Plus Workshop for Kubernetes Ingress Controller (KIC)!
+Welcome to the Nginx Plus Workshop for NGINX Ingress Controller (NIC)!
 </br>

 This Workshop will introduce Nginx Plus Ingress Controller with hands-on practice through self-paced lab exercises.
 You will learn how to deploy an Nginx Plus Ingress Controller on a Kubernetes cluster, configure basic and advanced Nginx Plus features; and then test it, and monitor it in realtime.

 <br/>